royruddle/vizdataquality/notebooks/README.md

 # Notebooks
-The vizdataquality package includes four types of notebook.
+The vizdataquality package includes five types of notebook.

 ## Calculations
 - [Calculate a set of data quality attributes and output them to a file](https://github.com/royruddle/vizdataquality/blob/main/notebooks/Simple%20example.ipynb)